keylime/keylime/README.md

 # python-keylime

 A python library to make friends of TPMs and Clouds.
-See ACSAC 2016 paper in doc directory
+See ACSAC 2016 paper in doc directory: https://github.com/mit-ll/python-keylime/blob/master/doc/tci-acm.pdf  A presentation on keylime is also available in the doc directory: https://github.com/mit-ll/python-keylime/raw/master/doc/llsrc-keylime-acsac-v4.pptx

 # Installation